Initializing, please wait a moment

 Tools and decision rules

-The simple decision rule: under 4 KB and inline-friendly destination → base64 is fine.
+The decision rule: under 4 KB and inline-friendly destination → base64 is fine.
 Over that or anywhere with a real binary path available → use the binary path.
 The full developer set is at the developer tools hub.

 About the 4 KB threshold